-SDG 11.2: Providing access to safe, affordable, accessible and sustainable transport systems for all

-1 500 rapid chargers to reduce London pollution

-Recognising the need for enabling cleaner transport and cleaner cities, Investec has invested in a London-based company specialising in electric vehicle (EV) rapid charging.
+SDG 11.2: Providing access to safe, affordable, accessible and sustainable transport systems for all chargers to reduce London pollution cities, Investec has invested in a London-based company specialising in electric vehicle (EV) rapid charging.
 Engenie works in partnership with landowners to deliver fully funded and maintained rapid charging units, powered exclusively by 100% renewable energy.
 Through our investment, 1 500 rapid chargers are being installed across London and will significantly improve the pollution problem in the city.